na-na-hi/renget/archive/chrprompt2.md

 ->I hope this makes sense to you :d <-

 What continents are more frequently attacked by the blaziken raids?
 What do they do once they reach civilization?
 How succesful are they when they attack?
+>The Water Continent is most frequently attacked since that's where the tribe is located, followed by the Air Continent, while the Mist continent is usually avoided.
+Raids are not too common although the frequency of them has increased lately.
+Once a raid team reaches a point of interest, they first demand all the valuables.
+If the population of the town/kingdom/city/etc shows any sign of resistance, then the entire place is attacked, the civilians killed, and the buildings are burned to the ground.
+Raids are very successful (~85%) because scouts estimate the resistance the tribe will face and raid teams are assembled accordingly.

 How common is it for your life to be at risk?
 Be it when venturing into a dungeon, hunting down a criminal, or just taking a stroll outside of town?